test 33

 Ga.
 Code Ann. § 34-5-3, et. seq.

-Private companies with 10+ employees Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees working for public or private employers with 10+ employees Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).

 Provides a cause of action to sue for damages.